Kizito24/Kizito24/README.md

 I'm an aspiring Software Engineer from Nigeria.

 # About Me
-- Studying Software Engineering at the Federal University of Technology, Akure.
+- Studying Software Engineering at the Federal University of Technology, Akure.🌱
-- Learning at ALX - Fullstack Development and Cloud Engineering.
+- Learning at ALX - Fullstack Development and Cloud Engineering.🔭
-- Writing thoughts at Twitter.
+- Find my writeups at Twitter.⚡
 - Python and C.

  # Tech Stack